Osmaniye Mosque: Architecture

-The mosque has a rectangular plan with a 8x10 m area and a 8x8 m main praying hall.
+The mosque has a rectangular plan with an 8 by 10 m floor plan and a 8 by 8 m main prayer hall.
 It has a roof-floor, an inlet port and also a gallery on the west side which serves to access the minaret.
-The minaret has an octagonal shape and is located on the northeastern corner of the mosque.
+The minaret is octagonal and is located on the northeastern corner of the mosque.
 In addition, there is a historical Turkish building connected to the minaret and is an outbuilding to the mosque which contained service rooms during Turkish rule.

 The Osmanie Mosque was built in the same period as another Turkish mosque which still survives, the Hamidiye Mosque, in Chios and shows similarities in architectural style.